edgar/citibikenyc_dashboard/README.md

     $ foreman start

-If you host your dashboard on Heroku, you will need to create a config var:
+If your dashboard is hosted on Heroku, you will need to create a config var:

     $ heroku config:add CITIBIKE_NEARBY_STATIONS="268,257,2010" -a <my heroku app>